linode/apl-docs/docs/app-keycloak.md

 sidebar_label: Keycloak
 ---

 The SSO login page for Otomi is served by Keycloak.
 It is used as an identity broker _or_ provider for all Otomi integrated applications.
-Keycloak is configured with mappers that normalize incoming identities from an IDP to have predictable claims format to be used by Otomi applications.
+Keycloak is configured with mappers that normalize incoming identities from an IdP to have predictable claims format to be used by Otomi applications.

 Keycloak is automatically configured with 3 roles: